Level 2 Charger: A Detailed Buying Guide and Top Choices for Your EV

 Also known as DC fast chargers, Level 3 chargers operate using a 480-volt DC plug and can offer an impressive 60 to 80 miles of range in just 10 minutes of charging.
 However, they’re not compatible with all EV models and demand a complex electrical setup, making them less suitable for home use.
 Level 3 chargers are primarily found at commercial charging stations along highways and in public areas.

-Why choose a Level 2 charger?
+Why Choose a Level 2 Home Charger?

 There are tons of reasons to choose a Level 2 charger over a standard-issue Level 1 charger:

-1. Convenient Home Charging is Key
+1. Convenience of Home Charging

 You can take advantage of off-peak electricity rates and keep your EV topped up whenever it’s parked.
 This is particularly true for those who own specific models like the Nissan Leaf or Chevy Bolt, which can take full advantage of the quicker charging times.

-2. Faster Charging Speeds
+2. Rapid Charging Capabilities

 Depending on which product you use, a Level 2 charger can charge your vehicle two to eight times as quickly as a Level 1 charger.
-In practice, a Level 1 charger takes about 11 to 20 hours to fully charge a vehicle, while a Level 2 charger only takes 3 to 8 hours to do the same.
+In practice, a Level 1 charger takes about 11 to 20 hours to charge a vehicle fully, while a Level 2 charger only takes 3 to 8 hours to do the same.
 In case you’re curious, here’s a calculator that estimates how fast a Level 2 charger will be compared to a Level 1, depending on your particular year, make, and model of an electric vehicle.

-3. Smart Charging Options
+3. Advanced Smart Charging Features

 You can strategically charge your electric vehicle at low-rate times, thereby incurring lower electrical costs in addition to spending less time charging your car.
 With many Level 2 chargers, you have the ability to set a custom charging schedule.
 Certain portable Level 2 chargers also come with this feature, adding another layer of flexibility to your charging routine.
 It’s no wonder that EvoCharge describes having a Level 2 charger as “like having your own gas pump in your garage, but it is a smart appliance that charges your vehicle.”

-4. Potential for Financial Incentives
+4. Opportunities for Financial Savings

 If you don’t presently have a 240-volt electrical outlet at home, you might be worried about the cost of installing one.
-But there may be ways to lower installation costs, such as local, state, or federal subsidies and/or financial incentives, as well as rebates provided by utility companies in your region.
+However, there may be ways to lower installation costs, such as local, state, or federal subsidies and/or financial incentives, as well as rebates provided by utility companies in your region.
 You can learn more about the tax and rebate incentives for electric vehicle chargers that might be available in your state here.

 5. Enhance Your EV Experience